Solar Eclipse myths busted: No harm in cooking and eating food

 Myths!

 Eclipses have been a source of anxiety for people everywhere and have even scared them.
-It may be common to feel anxious when you first observe an eclipse tomorrow, to see the sun disappear and that too not because of clouds.
+It may be common to feel anxious when you first observe an eclipse, to see the sun disappear and that too not because of clouds.

 Solar Eclipse 2020 today: Myths, Dos, Don'ts to witness rare 'ring of fire' eclipse